syncfusion-content/xamarin-docs/Xamarin/SfMaps/Getting-Started.md

 ### iOS

-*	Add the necessary shape files to the Assets folder of ProjectFileName.iOS.
+*	Add the necessary shape files to the Resources folder of ProjectFileName.iOS.
 *	Right-click the added shape file, and navigate to properties.
 *	Choose the `BundleResource` option under BuildAction of respective shape file.